Tools

 Non Stick Frying Pans

-This non stick coating, which differs from manufacturer to manufacturer, makes these pans an ideal pick for delicate proteins like eggs and fish as well as for reheating leftovers.
+This non stick coating, which differs from manufacturer to manufacturer, makes these pans an ideal pick for cooking delicate, stick-prone proteins like eggs and fish, as well as for reheating leftovers.

-While they don’t last as long as other types of cookware, a high-quality non stick frying pan like ours can last for a few years with proper maintenance.
+While they typically don’t last as long as other types of cookware, a high-quality non stick frying pan (like ours) can last for a few years with proper maintenance.
 Our Non Stick Cookware is even oven-safe, so you can use it to sear steaks and chops on the stove before finishing them in the oven.

 Lightweight and easy to clean, non stick frying pans are all about convenience.